 Below you will find an overview of current and completed projects within the research area.
 You can click through to a detailed description of each project by clicking on the project title.

-If you are interested in the treatment os veterans and refugees, you will find it within our research field of War here.
+- If you're interested in treating veterans and refugees, you can find it under war here.

 Elklit, A (2018).
 Incestofre i behandling.
 Odense: CSM Danmark og Videnscenter for Psykotraumatologi, Syddansk Universitet (1-20).

 Elklit, A. Shevlin, M., Murphy, J., Hyland, P., Murphy, S. & Fletcher, S. (2016): Behandling af psykologiske følger efter seksuelle overgreb i barndommen - En forskningsoversigt.
 Odense: Videnscenter for Psykotraumatologi.
 1-43

 Elklit, A. Shevlin, M., Murphy, S., Hyland, P. & Fletcher, S.(2017): Treatment of Danish Survivors of Childhood Sexual Abuse.
 Research Briefing.Odense: Videnscenter for Psykotraumatologi (1-19).

 Haslund-Vinding, J. L., Ziebell, M., Engelmann, C. M., Jørgensen, M. B. & Elklit, A. (2022).
 Post-traumatic Stress Disorder 31 Years After a Robbery Following Right Temporal Lobe Epilepsy Surgery.
 Acta Neurochirurgica.
 Doi: 10.1007/s00701-021-05091-9